kkwydragonflame/LNU-IoT-project/README.md

 - Free tier is sufficient for small projects
 - Clean dashboard interface

-**Alternatives considered**: MIG stack (MQTT - Influx - Grafana) but that would require additional backend setup, so I skipped that.
+**Alternatives considered**: TIG stack (Telegraf - Influx - Grafana) but that would require additional backend setup, so I skipped that.

 Adafruit IO handles MQTT feed creation, data retention (30 days for free tier), and offers automation rules and public dashboards.